ervis-hajdari/search-table-backend/README.md

 Integrated Configuration Module so you can just inject `ConfigService` and read all environment variables from `.env` file, which is created automatically by the init script from `.env.example`.

-## Swagger

-RESTful APIs you can describe with already integrated Swagger.
-To see all available endpoints visit http://localhost/api/docs

-## Authentication - JWT

-Already preconfigured JWT authentication.
-It's suggested to change current password hashing to something more secure.
-You can start use already working implementation of `Login` and `Registration` endpoints, just take a look at [http://localhost/api/docs](http://localhost/api/docs).